 \section{Conclusions}

+As a model of the galactic halos we have considered very small, neutral DM particles, which interact only gravitational with themselves and the baryonic matter.
+DM particle velocity dispersion acts as an intrinsic halo pressure which provides stability in the hydrodynamic analogy.
 The rotation curves of spiral galaxies determine completely the corresponding Newtonian gravitational potential $\Phi(r)$ of the static, spherically symmetric spacetime metric.
 This implies that the gravitational field inside the halo is weak, of the order of $\beta^2$, and the temporal term of the metric is not dependent on the equation of state used to describe the dark matter component.
 Once a phenomenological rotational profile is proposed for a galaxy, if the dark matter is modeled as a perfect fluid, then the equation of state for dark matter is determined by the rotational velocity profile.
 In particular, if the rotational velocity profile predicts a flat rotation curve for large radii, as the velocity profile proposed in \cite{Persic1996}, then the resulting EoS for dark matter, given by equation \ref{EOS_rho}, has a barotropic limit for $\bar r \gg 1$.
-The resulting density profile decays as the inverse square power of the radial coordinate and in consequence the density and pressure never reach zero at the boundary of the halo.
-Moreover, as it was mentioned in section II, the halo mass is divergent, increasing linearly in $r$.
-This fact implies that the invisible matter distributed in a spherical halo around spiral galaxies extend to infinity.
+The resulting density profile decays as the inverse square power of the radial coordinate and in consequence, the density and pressure never reach zero at the boundary of the halo.
+Moreover, as was mentioned in Section II, the halo mass is divergent, increasing linearly in $r$.
+This fact implies that the invisible matter distributed in a spherical halo around spiral galaxies extends to infinity.
 Despite this, by defining the radius of the halo as the point where the halo density matches the average density of the Universe we can circumvent this problem.
-More troublesome, once the configurations that fit the observed rotational velocity curves of Low Surface Brightness Galaxies are found, they in fact are in the unstable branch of possible configurations.
+More troublesome, once the configurations that fit the observed rotational velocity curves of Low Surface Brightness Galaxies are found, they are in the unstable branch of possible configurations.
 This shows that although it is possible to find halos that fit the observed data, those configurations demand central pressures and densities that are too high regarding hydrostatic equilibrium, and therefore will be unstable under small radial perturbations.